-Another method to resolving EMI issues in electronic mobile devices is by applying an organic absorber coating to the semiconductor package or PCB to absorb surplus electromagnetic waves.
-Chomerics’ absorber coatings are formulated to absorb electromagnetic waves at customer specific frequencies, and because they are non-conductive - can be applied directly to PCBs already populated with semiconductor packages.
+Another method of resolving EMI issues in electronic mobile devices is by applying an organic absorber coating to the semiconductor package or PCB to absorb surplus electromagnetic waves.
+Chomerics’ absorber coatings are formulated to absorb electromagnetic waves at customer-specific frequencies, and because they are non-conductive - can be applied directly to PCBs already populated with semiconductor packages.
 These absorber coatings can be applied to the PCBs or sections of the PCBs to reduce unwanted EMI noise after board assembly.

 They are non-conductive and don’t need to be electrically grounded to the PCB, simplifying or eliminating masking.

 The coatings can address EMI issues on the PCB, in-between tightly packed semiconductor devices.

 They can be tuned to absorb EMI at customer-specific frequencies.